-The 2022 survey was designed to outline the possible lateral extent of the conductive, lithium-bearing clay layers demonstrating low resistivity (conductivity) within a historical gravity low that were intersected in drillholes GEM22-01 and GEM22-02.
+The 2022 survey was designed to outline the possible lateral extent of the conductive, lithium-bearing clay layers demonstrating low resistivity (high conductivity) within a previously-identified gravity low that were intersected in drillholes GEM22-01 and GEM22-02.
 A total of 13.0 line kilometres were carried out in three new survey lines.